 Key design elements are those general aspects of the school that are innovative or unique to the school's mission and goals, are core to the school's overall design, and critical to its success.
 They may be elements of the education or organizational plan and may include a specific content area focus; unique student populations to be served; specific educational programs or pedagogical approaches; unique calendar, schedule, or configurations of students and staff; and/or innovative organizational structures and systems.
+Key design elements are not mission or vision statements.
+Rather, they are themes and elements woven throughout the application (narrative and budget).

-The Charter Schools Act allows, to the extent consistent with Federal Law, "the establishment of a single-sex charter school or a charter school designed to provide expanded learning opportunities for students at-risk of academic failure or students with disabilities and Multilingual Learners/English Language Learners."
+The Charter Schools Act allows, to the extent consistent with federal Law, the establishment of a single-sex charter school or a charter school designed to provide expanded learning opportunities for students at-risk of academic failure or students with disabilities (SWD) and English language learners (ELLs).